KSAP02/wingify-assignment-fda/README.md

 * Sends a POST request to `/analyze`.
 * Prints JSON response with analysis and output file path.

-This avoids needing a frontend during development.
+This eliminates the need for a frontend during development.

 ---